 A city in the desert

-Kashan, is connected to Karkas Mountains from south and central deserts of Iran from north.
+Kashan, is connected to Karkas Mountains from south and central deserts the best tools for making your papers perfect of Iran from north.

 Kashan comes along with a few things in our memories: roses, herbal extracts, Qanats, architecture, people and more!
 The city hosts one of the oldest civilizations ever known called Tape’h Sialk which dates back to as early as the 4th millennium BC.

 Kashan is famous for its textile, ceramics and pottery from Seljuks Period (AD 1051-1220) which are still at work.
 Shàr Bafi is the art of making silk and textiles!
 It’s a nice experience to watch the artisans doing their work and listen to the music of their machines while making the fabric.

 Kashani architecture has a unique style, there is no single house with the same plan!
 Simple mud walls and complicated internal spaces!
 Boroujerdi House, Tabatabaian House and Abbasian House are a few examples!
 The other interesting layer of architecture’s engagement is the kind of spaces created by people and different communities which represent simple infrastructures and lifestyles but complicated relationships!

 Sultan Mir Ahmad traditional bath, Fin garden which is one of the few remaining Persian gardens, Kashan’s Bazaar with its Timche Amin-alduleh which is a caravanserai with a beautiful dome where you can have your tea by Mammad Agha, are the other unique architectural spaces you can visit in Kashan.